Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 sea serpent

-2. Another myth describes how Thor went fishing with the giant Gimir and caught the bull Yermungand on his head.
+2. Another myth describes how Thor went fishing with the giant Gimir and caught the bull Jormungandr on his head.
 It is believed that he managed to crush his head with his hammer, but did not kill him.

 sea serpent